readium/webpub-manifest/contexts/default/README.md

 }
 ```

 Finally, the object may also contain an `identifier`.
-The `identifier` must be a URN.
+The `identifier` must be a URI.

 ISNI (http://isni.org) is the preferred authority, but other sources may also be used: